 Payment bond claims yield results

-When a project participant such as a subcontractor or material supplier has a payment issue on a project, filing a bond claim can be just as beneficial as mechanics liens and, in certain respects, can be even more effective.
+When a project participant such as a subcontractor or material supplier has a payment issue on a project, filing a bond claim can be a very effective way to secure payment.
 Payment bonds give construction parties an option to get paid without the ultimate step of a foreclosure sale of the property.
 While litigation may still ensue, recovering from a pile of cash has no real difference than recovering through the property itself, and practically, it may be easier.

 Payment bonds on private construction projects